 - Offer clear language in the QAG disclosure framework that enables buyers to make informed decisions; and

 - Review compliance among QAG-certified companies and facilitate the resolution of disputes and complaints.

-Thirty leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the QAG program.
-Twenty-three other leading digital advertising sell-side companies are also in process to gain accreditation under the program.
+Forty-one leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the QAG program.
+Nine other leading digital advertising sell-side companies are also in process to gain accreditation under the program.